blueflash2o/scrapper/README.md

 # web crawler
-a web crawler for a code challenge
+A web crawler for a code challenge.

 To start run `node server`.

-Lauch a web browser to `http://localhost:8081/crawl`
+Lauch a web browser to `http://localhost:8081/crawl`.

 Will crawl the urls in the crawl.json and fill out and submit the forms that are set.